ivvvan2261/node-typescript-koa-rest/README.md

 # Logging
 Winston is designed to be a simple and universal logging library with support for multiple transports.

 A "logger" middleware passing a winstonInstance has been created.
-Current configuration of the logger can be found in the file "logging.ts".
-It will log 'error' level to an error.log file and 'debug' or 'info' level (depending on NODE_ENV environment variable, debug if == development) to the console.
+Current configuration of the logger can be found in the file "logger.ts".
+It will log 'error' level to an error.log file and 'debug' or 'info' level to the console.

 ```
 // Logger middleware -> use winston as logger (logging.ts with config)
-app.use(logger(winston));
+setupLogging(app);
 ```

 # Authentication - Security